DLXPlugins/simple-comment-editing/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1.0 =
+Post meta is no longer used and comment meta is used instead (better reliability and less database bloat).

 = 2.0.0 =
 New filters and bug fixes.
 See changelog for more information.